Tenure-track Assistant Professor of Health Systems, Management, and Policy

 Taking a break during RWJF’s Health Policy Research Scholar Summer Institute in Baltimore Inner Harbor

-Advocating for HIV health policies with the Pennsylvania Delegation for AIDSWatch Congressional Fly-In Day
+HIV/AIDS health policymaking with the Pennsylvania Delegation for AIDSWatch Congressional Fly-In Day

 About Me